Glauber dynamics and coupling-from-the-past for Gaussian fields: Finitary coding with the high noise assumption

 We introduce the notion of active paths, borrowed from \cite{Liggett1985InteractingParticleSystems}, which represents the paths that one follows while exploring the dynamics backward.
 In the following, for an update mark $\rho \in \PP$, write $U_\rho$ for the third coordinate of $\rho$.
 Abusing the notation, we will sometimes not distinguish an update mark from its space-time position (i.e. its first two coordinates), as almost surely there is at most one mark at any time $t$ (in this case, we will often drop the word ``update'' and call a mark the space-time position of an update mark).
 For every $(i,t) \in \Z^d \times \R$, if there is an update mark at $(i,t)$, put an oriented \emph{arrow} from $i$ to $j$ at time $t$ for all $j \in i+B$.
 For $i,j \in \Z^d$, $t > s$, say that there is an \emph{active path} of length $n$ from $(i,t)$ to $(j,s)$ if there is a sequence of times $t=t_0 > t_1 > \dots > t_n \geq t_{n+1}=s$ and a sequence of sites $i=x_0, x_1, \dots, x_n=j$ such that: \begin{enumerate}[label = (\roman*)] \item for every $k\in \{1, \dots n\}$, there is an arrow between $x_{k-1}$ and $x_k$ at time $t_k$ \item for every $k\in \{0, \dots n\}$, there is no mark in the vertical segment $\{x_i\} \times (t_i, t_{i+1})$. \end{enumerate} In other words, active paths go backward in time, and each time they find a mark, they necessarily choose an arrow in the direction of a neighbour of their current location.
 The length corresponds to the number of crossed arrows, equivalently the number of marks discovered.
 Note that the active paths do not depend on the third coordinate of the update marks, but only on their space-time position.

 For every $(i,t) \in \Z^d \times \R$, let $\rho(i,t)$ be the last mark at site $i$ before time $t$:

+the supremum being a.s. finite by property of the PPP.
 From the definition of an active path, we derive a notion of distance\footnote{Note that it is not symmetric; it should be understood as a directed graph distance.} on $\PP$.
 For two marks $\rho$ and $\rho'$ in $\PP$, there may be several active paths from $\rho$ to $\rho'$.
 Define $d(\rho, \rho')$ as the minimal length of such a path.
 If there is none, set $d(\rho, \rho') := + \infty$.

 For each $\rho\in \PP$, we define the \emph{active marks} from $\rho$ to be the ones to which there is an active path from $\rho$.
 The set $\A_\rho$ of active marks from $\rho$ is therefore given by

 In a realisation of the dynamics, the value of the field at $(i,t)$ is therefore a measurable function of the update marks of $\A_{\rho(i,t)}$ and of the initial configuration.
 Coalescence is achieved when this dependence on the initial configuration disappears.